CityOfZion/neon-js/examples/README.md

 ## Develop

-`yarn generate` will parse the files and use `ljs2` to invert the comments and codeblocks.
+`npm run generate` will parse the files and use `ljs2` to invert the comments and codeblocks.
 The outputs will override all the files in docs/guides.